Department of Health

 • There is no need to check measles serology prior to vaccination.

 • Anyone planning overseas travel should make sure they have received appropriate travel vaccinations, including MMR vaccine.
+This is especially important for anyone planning on travelling to South-East Asia.

 What is the issue?